 Firstly you have to find if you are a Resident or a Non-Resident.
 Check the rules for the same here

 If the calculation says that you are not a Non-Resident, then you have to find out if you are a Resident or a Resident but not ordinarily resident (RNOR), by checking the rules as stated above in the article.

 You have to do these calculations every year to be on the right side of the law, so to file your tax returns accordingly.

 What is the benefit of having RNOR Status?

 As mentioned above the major benefit of having RNOR status is that till the time you become completely Resident, you will not be taxed on your Foreign income.

 Plus this is to ease out the procedures so you can bring your money back to your country smoothly with not much tax hassles.
 (Check your Residency status from this RNOR calculator – Click here)

 So when you are RNOR and come back to your home country for good, you are allowed to open the RFC account (Resident Foreign currency) account where you may transfer your NRE bank balance and even FCNR account balances, in case you want to keep the tax free interest status, and also the easy repatriability of the funds.
-(Read: Income Tax rules for NRI bank deposits)
+(Read: Everything about NRI bank accounts)

 You may receive foreign remittance easily in your RFC account, like your Rentals, Capital gain proceeds, Employer benefits, Retirals, etc. and you will not be charged any tax on the same in India.